-Is This The Electric Vehicle Filling Station of the Future?
+Is This the Electric Vehicle Filling Station of the Future?

 There are no pumps.
 You can rent a workspace.
 If you want, you can take an EV for a test-drive.
 There’s still coffee.

-It’s not a filling station as we know it, but U.K. firm Gridserve’s first ‘Electric Forecourt’ launches today and with it we get a bricks-and-mortar view of how EV charging could look and feel in the future.
+It’s not a filling station as we know it, but U.K. firm Gridserve’s first "Electric Forecourt" launches today, and with it, we get a bricks-and-mortar view of how EV charging could look and feel in the future.

 It’s the first of 100 planned by the company in the next five years with the financial backing of Hitachi Capital behind it.
-All the power will come from low carbon sources — Gridserve is also rolling out solar-plus-storage projects to ensure that this power is additional.
+All the power will come from low-carbon sources; Gridserve is also rolling out solar-plus-storage projects to ensure that this power is additional.

-It differs from a regular petrol station in a few key ways.
-It takes longer to charge a car, so there needs to be space for more vehicles, with the first site in Braintree, England, having space for 36 cars to charge.
-In addition to the expected retail offerings, groceries, coffee, magazines, there will be wellbeing spaces, office pods for hire — charging your EV won’t be an excuse not to stay on top of those emails — and on-site EV evangelists to tap-up for knowledge or take you for a test-drive in the latest all-electric vehicles.
+It differs from a regular gas station in a few key ways.
+It takes longer to charge a car, so there needs to be space for more vehicles, with the first site, located in Braintree, England, having space for 36 cars to charge.
+In addition to the expected retail offerings, groceries, coffee and magazines, there will be well-being spaces, office pods for hire — charging your EV won’t be an excuse not to stay on top of those emails — and on-site EV evangelists to tap for knowledge or take you for a test-drive in the latest all-electric vehicles.

 “What Electric Forecourts are designed to do is to enable communities across the country to have the confidence to make the transition to electric vehicles, knowing that there's somewhere in their locality where they can absolutely charge as fast as their vehicle will allow,” Gridserve CEO Toddington Harper said in an interview.